 Air Fours was a popular quartet known for their novelty numbers.
 Barbershop quartets were popular in the military in the early 1950s.
-The Harmonizer June 1952 featured a two-page Review of Armed Forces Ouartets with photos of 34 quartets including Air Fours.
+The Harmonizer (June 1952) featured a two-page Review of Armed Forces Ouartets with photos of 34 quartets including Air Fours.
 The quartet was originally formed in 1951 at Donaldson Air Force Base in Greenville, SC.
-They toured around the country for 14 months to entertain Air Force troops.
+They toured around the country for 14 months entertaining Air Force troops.
 The quartet was registered in 1952 as members of the Winston-Salem Chapter.
-Tom Prince, the baritone, became Dixie District President in 1962-63 and was the baritone of Dignitaries seven-time TN).
-International (Knoxville, quartet representative and popular show quartet.
+Tom Prince, the baritone, became Dixie District President in 1962-63 and was the baritone of Dignitaries seven-time (Knoxville.
+TN).
+International quartet representative and popular show quartet.

+Air Fours

-Air Fours Tom Williams (T), Jack Jamison (L), Tom Prince (Br), Bob Minteer (Bs)
+Tom Williams (T), Jack Jamison (L),

+Tom Prince (Br), Bob Minteer (Bs)